squeek502/fuzzing-lua/README.md

 Fuzzing Lua
 ===========

 Fuzz testing for various parts of the Lua interpreter, mostly for use as a test-case generator for alternate Lua implementations (e.g. [Zua](https://github.com/squeek502/zua)).
+Uses [libFuzzer](https://llvm.org/docs/LibFuzzer.html) via the Clang compiler.

 Currently supports:
 - Lua 5.1.5